Generalized non-local $R^2$-like inflation: Generalized -like inflation in analytic non-local gravity

 In the present paper we want to break free out of the above problem by considering extra dependence on curvature.
 To start with and give a feeling of what we are looking for, we notice that since Weyl tensor is zero for any FLRW background, in principle we can include any curvature dependence inside the form-factor $\Fc_C\LF \square_s \RF$ without changing the propagator around Minkowski space-time (or more generically, as long as we are interested in FLRW background).
 In this regard, we can generalize the non-local Weyl square term in \eqref{AIDG} as

 where $\Fc_W\LF \square_s,\,R_s \RF$ is a general function of d'Alembertian and Ricci scalar being analytic at zero values of its arguments.
-We can also include any arbitrary function of a generic Riemann tensor analytic at zero argument, but for the moment we restrict ourselves to the scalar curvature $R$ only.
+We can also include any arbitrary function of a generic Riemann tensor analytic at zero argument, but for the moment we restrict ourselves to the scalar curvature $R$ only. {We note that \eqref{Genweyl} is different from what was considered in \cite{SravanKumar:2018dlo}.
+First of all, the non-local Weyl tensor square term in \cite{SravanKumar:2018dlo} does not contain Ricci scalar-dependent factors but rather it contains terms involving a particular constant value of Ricci scalar (which is $\bar{R}_{\rm dS}$ in the notation of this paper).
+To be precise, the non-local Weyl tensor square term in action considered in \cite{SravanKumar:2018dlo} is $\LF \frac{M_p^2}{2\Mc_s^2}+f_0\frac{\bar{R}_{\rm dS}}{\Mc_s^2} \RF W_{\mu\nu\rho\sigma}\Fc_W\LF \square_s,\,\frac{\bar{R}_{\rm dS}}{\Mc_s^2} \RF W^{\mu\nu\rho\sigma}$ which matches with the one in \cite{Koshelev:2016xqb} in the approximation $M_p^2\ll f_0\bar{R}_{\rm dS}$.
+All these studies clearly signal that the earlier studied non-local gravity models \cite{Koshelev:2016xqb,SravanKumar:2018dlo} must be an effective version of a more fundamental one and the construction of our action \eqref{NAID} is a first step in achieving that. }